jamesridgway/webcam_ha_sensor/README.md

     ./venv/bin/pip install -r requirements.txt

-Copy the example `.env` file and sustitue the values as needed.
+Copy the example `.env` file and substitute the values as needed.

-Run `main.py`:

-    ./venv/bin/python main.py
+Use `./run.sh` to start the utility:

+    ./run.sh

+## Running automatically in the background

+Depending on what operating system you are running will depend on what you want to do for this.

+I am using Ubuntu; therefore, I have added the utility to the [Startup Applications](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html.en) that should be run when I log in to my computer.